 2020 SINGLETRACK SOLIDARITY CHALLENGES AND CONTESTS

 Season Challenge participation requires a membership fee of $75.
-Registration is available ONLINE ONLY through the Pit Zone.
+Registration is available online.
 Once a rider is a registered member they can participate in any of the season challenges or contests.
 No need to register before every challenge.
 Only need to register before Monday 8:00 AM of a challenge event week.
-Please email email@example.com with questions.
+Please email firstname.lastname@example.org with questions.

 2020 Rider Membership Fee $75.